How to Tolerate more Fuel when Training

 Potential Problem: You are not using the right mixture of fructose and glucose.

-Use both fructose and glucose during exercise.
-Fructose and glucose are types of sugar and are absorbed differently (by different ‘transporters’).
+Fructose and glucose are two different types of sugar, each of which are absorbed by different transporters.
 If you stick to just one type of sugar that transporter system will quickly get overloaded and symptoms such as bloating, pain, and nausea will arise.
-Most gels have got this right, but if you use food during exercise there is a chance this balance is not correct.
+Most gels have got this right, but if you use food during exercise there is a chance this balance is not ideal for you.

 Potential Problem: You have not been consistent with your approach.

-Once you have settled on something that works for you, stick to this - especially on event day, but also during training so get used to using these products and you are familiar with opening the packets whilst exercising.
-It is a good idea to look up what nutrition the event will provide on course, as you will want to have trialled this during training.
-Nuun and Clif sponsor the Lake Taupo Cycle Challenge, so be sure to trial their products.
-Please note Nuun does not contain carbohydrates.
+Once you have settled on something that works for you, stick to this - especially on event day, but also during training.
+Get used to the products you have chosen, and get yourself familiar with the easiest way to access them and open the packets whilst exercising.
+It is a good idea to look up what nutrition producrs the event will provide on course, as you will want to trial those products during training if you want to use them during the event.

 Trailblazer Nutrition Personalised Nutrition Programme - $49.95